lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 These two approaches have their pros and cons:

-  - If you use a public image, you will need to provision all the needed software and configuration after the machine starts by using an init script.
-This is an easy and quick way to experiment and iterate over different versions of your virtual machines, but it will mean that the machine bootstrap might be slow, depending on how much stuff you need to do to prepare the environment.
+  - If you use a public image, you will need to use an init script to provision the machine with all the needed software and configuration.
+This is a quick and easy way to experiment and iterate over different versions of your virtual machines.
+On the other hand, this approach might be slow, depending on how much stuff you need to do at every boot.
   - If you build your own custom images you'll need to have a pipeline (or some other reproducible approach) to bootstrap a base image, install all your software and create a new image from there.
-This path adds a bit more complexity but then your images will have everything built in and the bootstrap time will probably be much faster.
+This path adds a bit more complexity but then your images will have everything built in and the bootstrap will probably be much faster.

-In this article we will go with a public image (Ubuntu) and we will provision the additional bits and pieces by using an init script.
+In this article we will go with a public image (Ubuntu) and we will provide the additional bits and pieces by using an init script.

-If you are interested in the "build your own image" approach, I'd recommend you to check out [Packer](https://www.packer.io/), a brilliant tool for building VM images from the same authors of Terraform.
+If you are interested in the "build your own image" approach, I'd recommend you to check out [EC2 Image Builder](https://aws.amazon.com/image-builder/) or [Packer](https://www.packer.io/) (a brilliant tool for building VM images from the same authors of Terraform).

 So, back to our main question: _how do we find a base image with Ubuntu installed_?